Skip to main content

 FMCW-CDMA Based Radar-Repeater Network for Enhanced Detection and 2D Imaging of Specular Targets

-Detection of specular targets is a significant challenge for single platform radar systems.
+Detection of specular targets is a significant challenge for single-platform radar systems.
 The mirror-like reflections direct energy away from the radar receiver, reducing the signal-to-noise ratio (SNR) below the detection threshold.
-Distributed repeaters can help here by increasing the virtual aperture size, that offers spatial diversity and provides additional degrees of freedom.
-In this work, a 38-39 GHz Frequency-Modulated Continuous-Wave (FMCW) radar system with code modulated distributed repeater architecture is designed to enhance detection capability.
-The implementation of code multiplexing enable the unique identification of repeater signals even in scenarios where the polarization of reflected signals might change.
-The simulated and measured results verify the independent separation of repeater response and the experimental results shows improved 2D image and accurate location of a flat-plate specular target, validating the distributed coded-repeater aided radar model.
+Distributed repeaters can effectively address this by increasing the virtual aperture size, which enhances spatial diversity and provides additional degrees of freedom.
+In this work, a 38–39 GHz Frequency-Modulated Continuous-Wave (FMCW) radar system with code-modulated distributed repeater architecture is designed to enhance detection capability.
+The implementation of code multiplexing enables the unique identification of repeater signals, even when the polarization of reflected signals changes.
+Simulations and measurements verify the independent separation of the repeater response and the experimental results show improved 2D imaging and accurate localization of a flat-plate specular target, validating the distributed coded-repeater-aided radar model.